PseudoDevs/IamGhost/amd1.md

-Last updated: 2024-04-07 16:51:19
+Last updated: 2024-04-07 16:51:52
-Random Quote: Ties and no playoffs?
-Why do you even do this? - Jim Hopper
+Random Quote: Sorry Peter, we're grown-ups now, we can't fly to Netherland with you anymore. - Ted Mosby